 Since these cases are often complex, it is important to seek assistance from a knowledgeable legal professional in order to ensure that your legal rights are fully protected.

-Types of Drugs That Can Be Potentially Dangerous
+Types of Potentially Dangerous Drugs

 Perhaps what may be most surprising to many victims is the sheer number of medications that are currently in use that can potentially result in harm.
 Some examples of drugs that have been linked to harmful side effects include the following: